Let Go (Avril Lavigne album): Background

 When Josh Sarubin, the A&R executive who signed Lavigne to the imprint, heard "Complicated", he knew it was right for her.
 Lavigne presented the song to Reid, who approved of the musical direction Lavigne and the Matrix were taking, and set "Complicated" as the album's lead single.
 Reid sent Lavigne back to the Matrix to work with them, initially for a month.
 Arista gave the team carte blanche to write and produce ten songs, which took them two months.
-The album was originally titled Anything but Ordinary, after the track of the same name that the Matrix produced, but Lavigne asked Reid for the album to be called Let Go instead, which is the title of an unreleased demo featured on Lavigne's 2001 B-Sides.
+The album was originally titled Anything but Ordinary, after the track of the same name that the Matrix produced, but Lavigne asked Reid for the album to be called Let Go instead.

 The album cover was taken in Manhattan, New York City at the intersection of Broadway and Canal Street.
 In 2022, Lavigne visited the same place and recreated the cover in a short video for the 20th anniversary of the album.